CallidusRobot/Documentation/Errata.md

 # Errata

 ## PCB
-- WiFi RX and TX are correctly wired but the arrows are swapped
+- WiFi RX and TX are correctly wired but the arrows are swapped (ordered V12, fixed in V13)